EOSIO/eosio-swift-vault/README.md

   * `accessGroup`: [Learn more about Access Groups here.](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps)
   * `requireBio`: Defaults to `false`.
 Some keys may require biometric authentication no matter what this flag is set to.
 For keys that do not require biometric authentication themselves, this flag can force the bio check.

-Other Keychain and/or Secure Enclave functionality can be accessed by calling methods directly on [EOSIO SDK for Swift: Vault](https://github.com/EOSIO/eosio-swift-vault), which is included with this library as a dependency.
+Other Keychain and/or Secure Enclave functionality can be accessed by calling methods directly on the Vault component, which is included with Vault Signature Provider as a dependency.

 ## Vault Usage